AndyAtonement/fullstack-aspnet-mvc/README.md

 # English
 ## fullstack-aspnet-mvc
 An fullstack project that i created for an interview.
-Since i am a candidate, i created this app that allows you to register candidates and manage it.
+Since i was the candidate, i created this app that allows you to register candidates and manage it.
 Using CRUD, you can manage the candidates.

 What i used here?